aeronlroach/django-quiz/README.rst

             *  Answer 1 with Custom Feedback if Selected
             *  Answer 2 with Custom Feedback if Selected
             *  Answer 3 with Custom Feedback if Selected

+.. _Uploading_a_Quiz:

+Uploading a Quiz
+****************

+After following the csv formatting instructions in `Making a Quiz`_ start the server with

+    python manage.py runserver

+Login at `127.0.0.1:8000/admin` and navigate to `127.0.0.1:8000/upload-csv`

+From here, select `Browse...` and navigate to the directory where your quiz csv is stored, and select the csv.

+Now pres `Upload` and the page should refresh, if now error messages are displayed - you have successfully built a quiz.

+Navigating to `127.0.0.1:8000/quizzes` you should see the Title of the quiz on the quiz index.
+Your quiz is now stored in the database.
+Click `Info` to look at the Quiz detail view, or `Take Quiz` to start a quiz session

 .. _Getting_User_Data: